xzoert/graphene/README.md

 More briefly: find all persons that own a bookshop in which a book written by their owns is sold as well as at least one book written by a famous author.

-Notice that in this query we do not say that #book and #book2 are not the same book, they could.
-If we do not want this, we'll have to add:

-     and #book!=#book2

 Of course the result in our dataset will be again John Smith, since he meets all the conditions.